 1. Cresswind at Lake Lanier — Gainesville, Georgia

 Cresswind at Lake Lanier was built by The Kolter Group alongside the shores of Georgia’s beautiful Lake Lanier.
 This 37,000-acre recreational lake offers a wide variety of water activities.
 Within the community, residents will enjoy access to Cresswind Landing, an on-site boathouse with boat slips and day dock options.
 Kayak rentals are also available.

 2. Del Webb at Lake Oconee — Greensboro, Georgia

 Located 75 miles east of Atlanta, Del Webb at Lake Oconee sits on the shores of one of the largest lakes in Georgia.
 Lake Oconee is a 19,000-acre lake which is an ideal setting for many water sports and activities.
 For easy lake access, the community has its own marina with 38 boat slips and a boat launch.
 Residents will also enjoy a beautiful lakeside pavilion with a grill and ample seating.

-3. Shenandoah — Lake Frederick, Virginia
+3. Trilogy at Lake Frederick — Lake Frederick, Virginia

 4. Frisco Lakes — Frisco, Texas

 Set on the shores of Lake Lewisville, Frisco Lakes offers beautiful waterfront homes and close proximity to water recreations.
-Lake Lewisville’s 29,500 acres of navigable water provide ample opportunities for fishing, boating and other water sports.
+Lake Lewisville’s 29,500 acres of navigable water provide ample opportunities for fishing, boating, and other water sports.
 Just one mile from the community, residents can arrange for boat rentals or boat storage at Hidden Cove Marina.